longjl1/TabPet/README.md

 - [2025-06-10] noted another setup tip for building, loading, and testing the roaming version of TabPet in Chrome.

 - [2025-06-12] noted another setup tip for building, loading, and testing the roaming version of TabPet in Chrome.

+The current interaction model keeps the extension visually light on ordinary pages: the pet roams freely, while the controls stay tucked away until needed.